spamegg1/reviews/README.md

 - [Effective Programming in Scala](#eff)

 ### <a name="tips"></a> Learning tips
+- Use the REPL / interactive shell to your advantage!
+You can easily figure out all your basic questions by yourself if you experiment on the REPL.
 - Prioritize math.
 Math is the root of all the thinking patterns and the concepts.
 - It's all about doing what you don't want/like to do.
 (Just like life in general) It's very difficult and usually not all that pleasant.
 - Don't worry about time.